-German Shepherds can be stubborn, making it hard to differentiate between stubbornness and dominant behavior.
-To ensure your dog isn’t being too dominant, you need to assume the alpha position.
-So, how do you show dominance over a German Shepherd?
+As a proud German Shepherd owner, I know that German Shepherds can be stubborn, making it hard to differentiate between stubbornness and dominant behavior.
+You must assume the alpha position to ensure your dog isn’t too dominant.

 To show dominance over a German Shepherd:

-In this article, you will learn 5 easy ways to show dominance over a German Shepherd by cultivating certain habits, sticking to high-standard demands, and implementing a compassionate discipline regiment that establishes you as the one in charge.
+In this article, you will learn exactly how to show dominance over a German Shepherd by cultivating certain habits, sticking to high-standard demands, and implementing a compassionate discipline regiment that establishes you as the one in charge.

 Let’s get started!